- Fee assured

 Professor Mark McGurk, Head and Neck Service, University College Hospital London.

-His undergraduate studies (dentistry and medicine) were undertaken at Sheffield University and his postgraduate education at Manchester University.
-He was appointed to Guy’s Hospital Dental Institute in 1992.
-He moved to University College Hospital in September 2016.
-His area of clinical interest is management of patients with head and neck cancer and he has a particular interest in the management of salivary gland disease.
-He has pioneered minimally invasive surgery in the head and neck and has led a recent European trial on sentinel node biopsy as well as developments in minimally invasive management of salivary lesions, stones and strictures.
-He is on the board of Project Harar providing surgical missions in developing countries.
+My undergraduate studies (dentistry and medicine) were undertaken at Sheffield University and my postgraduate education at Manchester University.
+I was appointed to Guy’s Hospital Dental Institute in 1992.
+I moved to University College Hospital in September 2016.
+My area of clinical interest is management of head and neck cancer and have a particular interest in the management of salivary gland disease (stones, strictures, tumours).
+I have pioneered minimally invasive surgery in the management of head and neck cancer and have led a recent European trial on sentinel node biopsy as well as developments in minimally invasive management of salivary lesions, stones and strictures.
+I am on the board of Project Harar providing surgical missions in developing countries.

 Areas of interest

 Professor McGurk is an Oral & Maxillofacial Surgeon/Head and Neck Surgeon and is part of the North London Head & Neck Cancer Group providing a specialist service in oral cancer and reconstruction.
 He has a special interest in minimally invasive treatment of salivary gland disease (tumours; stones; strictures); head and neck cancer to include mouth cancer; tongue cancer; facial skin cancers and lesions.
 He also provides treatment for tumours of the jaw; jaw cysts; neck lumps; ameloblastomas; lip lumps; mucoceles; cysts; facial trauma and fractures; jaw fractures; routine and complex dental extractions - wisdom teeth; impacted teeth; buried roots; bone grafting; sinus lifts.